mihirrd/next-blog/app/about/about.md

 ### [Pensieve](https://github.com/mihirrd/pensieve)
 Pensieve is a durable, in-memory key–value store written in Rust.
-It uses an LRU (Least Recently Used) cache for eviction and exposes a HTTP REST API via the Axum.
-The name Pensieve comes from one of the most fascinating magical objects in the [Wizarding World](https://www.harrypotter.com/writing-by-jk-rowling/pensieve).
+It uses an LRU cache for eviction.

 - HTTP REST APIs
 - Write-ahead logs for durability